Aayush919/bold-thread-frontend-main/README.md

 //footer support@bold-thread.com contanct number-+919201634268
 //cares@bold-thread.com
 //iamges setup tommowrrow
-//color -instagram facebook youtube url provide by
+//color -instagram facebook youtube url provide by--today done
 //multiple select in admin panel category or sub and tags
-// customize -->customized
+// customize -->customized --today done
 //new arrival and all component filter and search also done tommorow bro
 //store and upper wear january available
 //home page 4 images upper wear bottom wear hoodies tshirt for things in this bro
 //change video bro
 //pagination bro set
-//loading
+//loading--today dione bro
 //add delivery partner or orders or add to cart also user login and register
 //reveie and details
 //popu using animation in custimzation